atkrish0/sysfolio/README.md

 Note: This repository is VERY alpha (hence the name hehe?), bare bones next to nothing stuff.
 The intention is to fush things out over the cours of a year to a usable state.
 The python package will be the spotlight, but other directories will also hold research notebooks.

-Developing and deploying an end-to-end python package for a subsection of computational finance focusing on portfolio construction and optimization.
-The objective of this endeavor is to explore this space of computational finance and create something worthwhile along the way.
+Developing and deploying an end-to-end python package for portfolio construction and optimization, the objective of this endeavor is to explore this space of computational finance and create something worthwhile along the way.

 Some of the models that will be implemented are:

 - Classical Markowitz Mean-Variance
-- Mean-Semiariance
+- Mean-Semivariance
 - Black-Litterman + Variants
 - Hierarchical Clustering
 - Stereoscopic